leukeleu/leukeleu-django-gdpr/README.md

 Run with `--check` to make the command exit with exit code 1 if 'No PII set' > 0 (the yaml file will still be generated/updated).

-You can prevent django-gdpr from writing (back) to the yaml file by running with the `--dry-run` flag.
+You can prevent leukeleu-django-gdpr from writing (back) to the yaml file by running with the `--dry-run` flag.

 ## Excluding/including